amsutton/social-influencers-and-epidemics/social-influencers-reduce-infection-burden-modify-lag/README.md

 ### Clean, analyze, and visualize the generated data in ```R```

 The analyses and results in this paper can be reproduced by opening the ```R``` project file: ```social_influence.Rproj```.
 Assuming you have run the simulation code, you will have the data saved appropriately.
-If you are not running the Julia code, you must assure you have the cleaned objects in the ```/data``` folder (these are available at [LINK FORTHCOMING UPON PUBLICATION].
+If you are not running the Julia code, you must assure you have the cleaned objects in the ```/data``` folder (these are available at [LINK FORTHCOMING UPON PUBLICATION]).

 If you are cleaning the raw simulation data, run the code in the script: ```code/r_code/00a_run_from_source.R```.
 If you are processing previously cleaned code, open up ```00a_run_from_source.R``` and run the code, omitting line 18 (the processing script).

 This process should generate behaviour and infection curves, as well as analytical results, tables, and figures used in the paper.

+Note: we have used a substring() call a few times in the analytical scripts; it may be necessary to change the indexing in these calls based on the full pathway string your computer uses.
+We have provided comments on what the extracted strings should look like to ease this process.
+We aim to replace these with relative pathways soon.

-If you have questions or comments, please get in touch!
+If you have questions or comments, please get in touch by email!